googleapis/google-cloud-python/docs/monitoring-usage.rst

-While you can obtain time series objects by iterating over a :class:`~gcloud.monitoring.query.Query` object, usually it is more useful to retrieve time series data in the form of a `pandas`_ :class:`~pandas.DataFrame`, where each column corresponds to a single time series.
-For this, you must have ``pandas`` installed;
+While you can obtain time series objects by iterating over a :class:`~gcloud.monitoring.query.Query` object, usually it is more useful to retrieve time series data in the form of a :class:`pandas.DataFrame`, where each column corresponds to a single time series.
+For this, you must have :mod:`pandas` installed;
 it is not a required dependency of ``gcloud-python``.

 You can display CPU utilization across your GCE instances during